sevenspark/responsive-select-menu/readme.txt

 1. Upload the plugin zip through your WordPress admin
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Navigate to Appearance > Responsive Select to configure your menu
+1. If you are using UberMenu 3, disable the Responsive Toggle setting in the UberMenu Control Panel > Main UberMenu Configuration > Responsive & Mobile > Responsive Toggle.

 == Frequently Asked Questions ==